OPEN ENROLLMENT

 Lack of Appropriate Special Education Program: If an open enrollment application is denied on the basis of inability to provide a FAPE, the potential receiving district must provide the parents with a Prior Written Notice (PWN) documenting the denial.

-If the appropriateness of the special education program in the receiving district is at issue, the final determination of the appropriateness of a special education instructional program shall be the responsibility of the AEA Director of Special Education in which the potential receiving district is located.
+If the special education program in the receiving district is at issue, the final determination of the appropriateness of a special education instructional program shall be the responsibility of the child's Individualized Education Program (IEP) team.

 Open Enrollment: Responsibility for FAPE